Carl Gustaf Emil Mannerheim: Final days and death

-After his resignation, Marshal Baron Mannerheim bought Kirkniemi Manor in Lohja, intending to spend his retirement there.
+Even during his presidency Marshal Baron Mannerheim had been a sick man.
+After he had become sure he would not be found guilty of war crimes at the war-responsibility trials in Finland, the sickly Mannerheim resigned from his duties as President of Finland at the age of 78 in March 1946.
+He spent most of his retirement years abroad.
+In 1946, Mannerheim bought Kirkniemi Manor in Lohja, intending to spend his retirement there.
+He was the fourth marshal to have lived in the manor.
 In June 1946, he underwent an operation for a perforated peptic ulcer, and in October of that year he was diagnosed with a duodenal ulcer.
+The ulcer developed suddenly in June 1946 when he was visiting Jakobstad.
+The difficult operation was performed by the doctor Runar C. Öhman.
 In early 1947, it was recommended that he should travel to the Valmont Sanatorium in Montreux, Switzerland, to recuperate and write his memoirs.
 Valmont was to be Mannerheim's main residence for the remainder of his life, although he regularly returned to Finland, and also visited Sweden, France and Italy.

 Because Mannerheim was old and sickly, he personally wrote only certain passages of his memoirs.
-Some other parts he dictated.
+He dictated some other parts.
 The remaining parts were written from his recollections by Mannerheim's various assistants, such as Colonel Aladár Paasonen; General Erik Heinrichs; Generals Grandell, Olenius and Martola; and Colonel Viljanen, a war historian.
 As long as Mannerheim was able to read, he proofread the typewritten drafts of his memoirs.
 He was almost totally silent about his private life, and focused instead on Finland's history, especially between 1917 and 1944.
 When Mannerheim suffered a fatal bowel obstruction in January 1951, his memoirs were not yet in their finished form.
 They were published after his death.